xrdocs/software-management/_blogs/2017-12-06-ios-xr-nso-integration-part-1-using-pnp.md

 The PnP Agent will be in charge of notifying the NSO server that the device has completed its booting sequence and performs a 4-way handshake with the NSO server.
 The PnP Server will first send a Day-0 configuration, the agent will apply it and the server will register the device into the NSO CDB.
 After the third PnP Work Request, the PnP Server package triggers a sync-from and the reactive FASTMAP mechanism to deploy services.

+## The PnP Agent

+PnP is a protocol that allows a day-0 configuration of a device thanks to a server that has a back-end configuration.
+The server identifies the device (or agent) with its serial number.
+This rxample does not use PnP credentials and has not been tested using HTTPS.

+The PnP Agent will look for a configuration file in /root/config/cisco-pnp-agent.conf that has been made available inside the container.

+PnP workflow that has been tested:

+* PnP Hello 4-way handshake between server and agent.

+* Agent sends PnP Work Request

+* Server sends the block of configuration lines.

+* Agent apply each line one by one and check for syntax error, incomplete command or commit error and sends a response to the server.